 For all of these problems, there’s CMIT Solutions.
 We nurture a solid relationship with Intuit that makes our sales and support systems second to none.
 So whether you’re setting up QuickBooks for the first time, upgrading to a new version, or still getting hung up on a common mistake, check out our list of five simple steps for turning QuickBooks fear into QuickBooks expertise.

-• Next up is QuickBooks Pro vs. QuickBooks Premier vs. QuickBooks Enterprise Solutions.
-Pro is perfect most small businesses, while Premier features industry-tailored elements and deeper levels of tracking and reporting and Enterprise is best for medium-sized businesses.
+- Next up is QuickBooks Pro vs. QuickBooks Premier vs. QuickBooks Enterprise Solutions.
+Pro is perfect for most small businesses, while Premier features industry-tailored elements and deeper levels of tracking and reporting, and Enterprise is best for medium-sized businesses.

 2) Correctly set up your QuickBooks “skeleton” at the beginning.
 The “skeleton,” or basic infrastructure, of QuickBooks is made up of five components: Vendors, Customers, Employees, Company, and Banking.